Anoncoin/anoncoin-website/resources/How_to_setup_your_Anoncoin_wallet.md

 Then download and copy the file `bootstrap.dat` in the anoncoin data directory ([How to use a bootstrap file to speed up initial synchronization](/How_to_use_a_bootstrap_file_to_speed_up_initial_synchronization)).

 Then copy/paste the sample `anoncoin.conf` for the 9.6.12 version in your data directory.
-It is found in the folder anoncoin/doc or here [Anoncoin-0.9.6.12.conf](/Anoncoin-0.9.6.12.conf).
+It is found in the folder anoncoin/doc.

 and go at <http://127.0.0.1:7657/configclients>, activate SAM application bridge and make it run at startup, save the configuration.